Kamares Aqueduct: History

-The construction of the aqueduct commenced in 1747 and was completed in 1750, costing a total of 50,000 qirsh which was paid by Ebubekir Pasha.
-Foreign travellers have often counted it as one of the most important monument constructed during the Ottoman period in Cyprus.
-In 1754, Alexander Drummond noted that:
+Foreign travellers often counted the aqueduct as the most important monument constructed during the Ottoman period in Cyprus.
+In 1754, Alexander Drummond wrote:

-For the honour of Bekir Paşa I must communicate an instance of the old gentlemen’s public spirit.
+For the honour of Bekir Paşa I must communicate an instance of the old gentlemen's public spirit.
 While he was Paşa of this land, in the year 1747, he formed the noble design of bringing water from the river at Arpera, and occasional springs on the road about six miles from hence, to supply the people of Larnaca, Salines and the shipping.
 A work worthy of great and good man, which might have cost him above fifty thousand piasters of six thousand pounds.